Keywords or Characters

 - High-intent audience

 SEM captures people actively looking for your products or services.
-When someone searches for “emergency plumbing” or “double glazing installers near me,” they’re ready to take action, which means SEM can lead to immediate conversions. - Better suited for immediate needs
+When someone searches for “emergency plumbing” or “window installers near me,” they’re ready to take action, which means SEM can lead to immediate conversions. - Better suited for immediate needs

 Businesses that cater to urgent or specific needs often perform better on search.
 For example, if you offer services like legal advice, home repairs, or restaurant reservations, people will likely search for you when they need you. - Consistent and measurable results